✅ SAFE — Herring

 ✅ Reality: No reaction today does not make a food safe or worthwhile over the long run.
 A stray coping with scraps shows resilience, not that the food is safe.
 They also suffer undiagnosed chronic issues.
 A pet dog, especially one prone to weight gain, pancreatitis or allergies, needs measured, deliberate feeding.

-"When Indian pet parents ask me about herring, the most important thing I tell them is to focus on preparation and quantity, not just safety classification.
+"With herring, the factors that matter most are preparation and quantity — not just the safety rating.
 The label points the way, but portion and frequency are what truly decide the outcome.
 The katori portions are a guide, not a prescription — read your own dog and scale accordingly."

 Sources & References